 Eggheads is a great breakfast spot in Fort Bragg that is designed with a Wizard of Oz theme.
-It is a lot of fun and has great food, but it can get crowded.
+It is a lot of fun and has excellent food, but it can get crowded.
 If you want a more homestyle diner, then David’s is also a great local place for a home-cooked meal.
 I like both of them, and neither will steer you wrong.

-From here the road hugs the coastline and heads through a few small towns before an incredibly majestic finish over some of the most beautiful California coastlines I have ever seen.
+From here, the road hugs the coastline and heads through a few small towns before an incredibly majestic finish over some of the most beautiful California coastlines I have ever seen.
 There are a few spots for a turnout here, and you will want to take them.

 Location: 37060 California 1, Westport, CA